-

 The Clinic’s clients and partners are working to tackle pressing housing challenges through law and policy reform, with a focus on advancing low-income persons’ access to affordable, just, and secure housing.
 Clients include housing advocacy organizations, government officials, and community organizations.
 Over the course of the semester, students complete a number of written deliverables for their clients, such as policy briefs, research reports, know your rights materials, model laws, and regulatory guidance.
 Students also have the opportunity to hone their oral advocacy skills, such as through delivering testimony to legislative and regulatory bodies.

-Examples of recent and current HPC Projects:
+Examples of recent HPC Projects:

 - Tackling Junk Fees in Rental Housing: HPC students represented the tenant organizing group, BASTA, to rein in excessive and hidden fees charged to tenants in the apartment industry.
 Students’ work included preparing a policy report, drafting regulatory changes, and submitting regulatory comments to the Federal Trade Commission.